 IMAGING INCARCERATION: HIDDEN IN PLAIN SIGHT (2019)

-Imaging Incarceration: Hidden in Pain Sight is an independent photo series I did as part of this college course where I photographed the exteriors of MDOC facilities at different times of day to examine the transformation in the landscapes these institutions are built on.
+Imaging Incarceration: Hidden in Pain Sight is an independent photo series I did for PCAP.
+I photographed the exteriors of MDOC facilities at different times of day to examine the transformation in the landscapes these institutions are built on.
 The facilities are often tucked away and hidden from the rest of the world, yet more and more of them are built all around the country every year making them part of the American landscape.

 Pictured are two out of eight medium format silver gelatin prints.